-I shared my take on what body positivity is here but never discussed how exactly to achieve it.
+I shared my take on what body positivity is a while back but never discussed how exactly to achieve it.
 Today I wanted to share 5 ways to improve body image.
 It continues to be a work in progress for me so I thought I’d share what’s been helpful to me along my journey.
 Keep reading for my 5 tips to improve body image!

 1. Stop buying clothes that don’t fit.